krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

       </div>
     <% end %>

 There's a lot going on here, I know.
-First, we're using a method called form_for.
+First, we're using a method called [form_for](http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for).
 It's worth reading a bit now about the heavy lifting it helps with.
-In short, it makes a POST request to "/posts".
+But in short, it makes a POST request to "/posts".

-If we visit localhost:3000/posts/new, we hit an error though: "First argument in form cannot contain nil or be empty."
+If we visit [localhost:3000/posts/new](http://localhost:3000/posts/new), we hit an error though: "First argument in form cannot contain nil or be empty."
 You may have figured out that we haven't actually set that `@post` in the `form_for` in our `PostsController` `new` action.
 If we add the following:

     class PostsController < ApplicationController